-Portland is an attractive and vital place for both natives and visitors, packed with all kinds of fun things to see and do.
+Portland is Oregon's biggest city and an attractive place for both natives and visitors, packed with all kinds of fun things to see and do.
 The unique character and planning of each district have earned urban Portland both national and international acclaim.
-It is one of the world's most environmentally-friendly cities, with green spaces and clean and convenient public transportation serves as a shining example of a progressive and vibrant city.
+It is one of the world's most environmentally-friendly cities, with green spaces and clean and convenient public transportation that serve as a shining example of a progressive and vibrant city.

 Washington Park is a large complex of attractions, including the popular Oregon Zoo, the International Rose Test Garden, the World Forestry Center Discovery Museum, the Portland Japanese Garden, the Portland Children's Museum, and the Hoyt Arboretum.
 At the Oregon Zoo, you'll have a chance to see critters from around the world and from the Northwest.
-Washington Park is a great place to enjoy spending outdoors with friends and family.
+Washington Park, west of downtown, is a great place to enjoy spending time outdoors with friends and family.

 Powell's City of Books, a downtown Portland landmark found in the Pearl District, was established in 1971.
 Covering a whole block of the city, it is the biggest new-and-used bookstore in the world, with about 1 million books on hand.
 There are four additional locations in the Portland area.
-Powell's provides customers with maps so that they can avoid getting lost amongst the nooks and crannies.
+Powell's provides customers with maps so that they can avoid getting lost among the nooks and crannies.
 Bibliophiles will relish spending a few hours browsing through the dozens of major book categories.
 World Cup Coffee provides refreshment to renew your energy and continue perusing Powell's color-coded rooms.

 Parks and public plazas occupy several of downtown Portland's city blocks.
-The largest of these green spaces is the Gov. Tom McCall Waterfront Park, which stretches for 22 blocks along the Willamette River.
+The largest of these green spaces is the Governor Tom McCall Waterfront Park, which stretches for 22 blocks along the Willamette River.
 Always a beautiful place worth visiting, the park hosts a number of festivals and events throughout the summer.
 All year you'll see people jogging, skateboarding, and playing basketball.
 Hiking and biking trails, the Battleship Oregon Memorial built in 1956, fountains and public art, and scenic resting spots are just a few of the many reasons to visit this urban jewel.

-Portland's major urban plaza is the Pioneer Courthouse Square.
-The bricks that pave the entire city block include 63,000 inscribed with the names of Portland citizens in the "city’s living room."
-The money earned from this "brick sale" financed the construction of the park space, including two amphitheaters, a fountain, and whimsical art and structures.
-The site hosts various food carts and more than 300 special events throughout the year, the Rose Festival's Festival of Flowers among them.Continue to 9 of 10 below.
+Since 1984, the city's major urban plaza has been the Pioneer Courthouse Square.
+The bricks that pave the entire city block include almost 80,000 inscribed with the names of Portland citizens in the "city’s living room."
+The money earned from these brick sales financed the construction of the park space, including two amphitheaters, a fountain, and whimsical art and structures.
+The site hosts various food carts and more than 300 special events throughout the year, such as parades, beer festivals, live music, wellness seminars, and the Festival of Flowers.

 You don't have to leave the city to explore the forest or watch wildlife in a natural setting.
 The Portland area is home to thousands of acres of parks, nature preserves, and wildlife refuges.
-You can hike for miles (or just stroll a short way) through dense green forests, along rushing creeks, and around lively wetlands, stopping for a picnic or to catch a lovely view.
+You can hike for miles (or just stroll a short way) through dense green forests, extinct volcanoes, along rushing creeks, and around lively wetlands, stopping for a picnic or to catch a lovely view.